jackbyrnes1998/Resizable-Tables/README.md

 # Resizable-Tables

-The overall dimensions of the Table data structure can be modied with functions similar in syntax to the STL vector push back and pop back functions.
+The overall dimensions of the Table data structure can be modified with functions similar in syntax to the STL vector push back and pop back functions.
 The rows and cols variables are updated as needed, all affected arrays are reallocated to be exactly as big as needed, the data is copied into the new arrays, and all old replaced arrays are deleted.
 The push back row and push back column functions take in a single